Small business ideas that actually work in 2026

 Handyman or contractor

-A handyman or contractor business is a strong option if you're good with tools and enjoy fixing things.
-Handyman skills are always in demand, no matter where you're located.
+A handyman or contractor business is a strong option if you are good with tools and enjoy fixing things.
+Handyman skills are always in demand, no matter where you are located.

 You can specialize in areas like plumbing, electrical work, carpentry, painting, or general home repairs.
-Startup costs vary depending on the tools and materials you already own, but many handyman businesses launch for under $2,000.
+Startup costs vary based on the tools you already own.
+Many handyman businesses launch for under $2,000.

 Home-based business ideas